 1A.
 Build and manage a network of healthcare professionals, including peers, faculty, and program alumni.

 1B.
 Demonstrate effective written communication and oral communication skills.

 1C.
 Collaborate in diverse teams utilizing interpersonal skills, recognizing and demonstrating sensitivity to diverse points of view.

 Domain Two: Professionalism

-- Carry oneself in a professional manner that aligns with ethical, legal and professional standards.
+2A.
+Demonstrate behaviors that align with ethical, legal and professional standards.

 Domain Four: Knowledge of the Healthcare System